uabrc/uabrc.github.io/docs/cheaha/open_ondemand/hpc_desktop.md

 <!-- markdownlint-disable MD046 -->
 !!! warning

     Please do not use technologies like VSCode "Remote - SSH" (extension on VSCode) or Cursor Server to connect to Cheaha.
 These methods run all of their processes on the login node, so they are automatically terminated.
-Instead, please use "Remote - Tunnels" as described below.
+Instead, use "Remote - Tunnels" as described below.
 See [additional information](../getting_started.md#why-you-should-avoid-running-jobs-on-login-nodes) about running jobs on the Login node.
 <!-- markdownlint-enable MD046 -->

 ### What Security Does VSCode Remote Tunnel Use?